OxIonics/ionics_fits/README.md

 # Ontology

-There are two main kinds of object in the library: `fit`s and `model`s.
-Models are general-purpose functions to be fitted, such as sinusoids or Lorentzians, but are agnostic about the statistics.
-Fits do the fitting (maximum likelihood parameter estimation) and validation based on some underlying statistics (normal, binomial, etc).
+There are three main kinds of object in the library: `ModelParameter`s, `Model`s and `Fitters`. `ModelParameter`s represent the parameters for a given model.
+They are used to store metadata, such as fit bounds. `Model`s are general-purpose functions to be fitted, such as sinusoids or Lorentzians, but are agnostic about the statistics. `Fitter`s do the fitting (maximum likelihood parameter estimation) and validation based on some underlying statistics (normal, binomial, etc).

 # Testing methodology